haipengzhou856/TBGDiff/readme.md

 The paper is under review.

-Visit our [project page](https://haipengzhou856.github.io/paper_page/STAN/STAN.html)  find more details.
+Visit our [project page](https://haipengzhou856.github.io/paper_page/TBGDiff/TBGDiff.html) to find more details.
 Thanks for your attention : )

 ![STAN](./asset/method.png)